Happy0/wordify/README.md

 haskellscrabble
 ===============

-A scrabble library written in haskell
+A scrabble library written in haskell to support https://github.com/happy0/liscrabble